mrworf/detrackify-email/GUARD_SERVER.md

 * `--user-agent` User-Agent string for link resolution requests (default: Chrome browser)
 * `--debug` Enable debug mode with template auto-reload
 * `--force-language` Force serving a specific language template (e.g., da, de, es, fr, zh, ar)
-* `--strip-param-prefix` Remove tracking parameters starting with PREFIX and everything after (may be used multiple times)
+* `--strip-param-prefix` Remove tracking parameters starting with PREFIX (may be used multiple times)
 * `--deny-on-warnings` Deny access for specific warnings instead of showing warning modals (may be used multiple times)

 The `--strip-param-prefix` option is useful for removing marketing parameters such as `utm_source`.
-The first matching parameter and all subsequent parameters are dropped from the URL before displaying it or performing the redirect.
-Removing parameters may break links if any subsequent parameter is required by the destination site.
+Parameters that start with any of the configured prefixes are removed before displaying the final destination or performing the redirect.
+Removing parameters may break links if required parameters are stripped.

 The `--deny-on-warnings` option allows you to completely block access to URLs that trigger specific warning types during resolution, instead of showing a warning modal.
 When a denied warning is detected, the user sees a blocked page with an explanation but no continue button.
 This option can be specified multiple times to deny different warning types.